 - Preheat oven to 350º F

-- In a medium-sized bowl, combine Buttermilk Cheddar Herb Biscuits and water.
+- In a medium-sized bowl, combine Essential Cheddar Biscuit Mix and water.
 Pour into a lightly-greased bread loaf pan and bake until golden brown on the edges, about 18-20 minutes

 - Cut cooked biscuit into small cubes, and spread onto a lightly greased baking sheet.
 Increase oven temperature to 400ºF and bake until toasted, about 10 minutes